linhngkh/helsinki-bike-frontend/README.md

 This pre-assignment is the best time challenge for full stack coding.
 I am really fond of learning how to work with map or transportation app because normally I use map app everyday and I get to search for journeys/stations, so yeah I wonder and figure it out how it work under the hood.
 In addition, I would want to challenge myself with this assignment after a while learning programming, especially focusing on front-end skills and avoiding tutorial hell.

 Another motivation is I would want to be recognized by my skills both front-end and back-end, although my experience in this field is not long.
 Truly I have pushed myself to limitless.
+Through this pre-assignment, I think I am the perfect one for Solita Dev Academy as I still get to learn a lot of thing and complete myself to become more improved and skilled developer.
+This is my fav quote:
+``Dreamer and Doer are the same.``

+Thank you for who created this assignment and your time and consideration.
 -  [What was challenges I met?](#challenges)

 As a coder, I also builds and break things to find the best solution for the app both front-end and back-end.
 I changed from one way of doing to another one to see if it works better and this leads to time-consuming or even conflicts??.
 I also met a lot of bugs but thanks to Stack Overflow, I could handle those bugs.